 *Replace “yourdomain.com” with your website domain.

-If there is, great you can simply edit it.
+If there is a robots.txt file already, you can simply edit it.
 If there’s not a robots.txt file on your server, that means you’ll have to create it.

-There’s a very easy way to create a robots.txt file for your WordPress website – installing Squirrly plugin.
+There’s an effortless way to create a robots.txt file for your WordPress website – installing Squirrly plugin.

 Squirrly is an SEO plugin that will automatically create a robots.txt file for your website upon activating.
 You can edit it by going to the advanced settings: